scholzj/aws-minikube/README.md

 # AWS Minikube

 AWS Minikube is a single node Kubernetes deployment in AWS.
-It creates EC2 host and deploys Kubernetes cluster using [Kubeadm](https://kubernetes.io/docs/admin/kubeadm/) tool.
+It creates an EC2 host and deploys the Kubernetes cluster using [Kubeadm](https://kubernetes.io/docs/admin/kubeadm/) tool.
 It provides full integration with AWS.
-It is able to handle ELB load balancers, EBS disks, Route53 domains etc.
+It is also able to handle ELB load balancers, EBS disks, Route53 domains and other AWS resources.

 <!-- TOC depthFrom:2 -->